Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

 California employment law is much more expansive.
 State laws, including the California Fair Employment and Housing Act (FEHA), apply to all businesses with at least five employees.
 These regulations prohibit the same kinds of discrimination as federal law (apart from citizenship status).

-Under federal law, employees are protected from discrimination if the employer has 15 or more employees.
-We should also note that under CA law, employees are protected from discrimination if the employer has 5 or more employees.
-Employees are protected from harassment under CA law even if there is only one employee.
+Employees are protected from harassment under CA law, even if there is only one employee.
 Independent contractors are also protected from harassment by statute.
-However, many independent contractor are improperly classified and are really employees protected by all employment laws.
+Many independent contractors, however, are improperly classified and are really employees protected by all employment laws.

-However, California law also makes it illegal for employers to discriminate against workers based on:
+California law also makes it illegal for employers to discriminate against workers based on:

 • Marital status